3clyp50/agent-zero/prompts/contemplation/thinking.iterate.md

 #### **THOUGHT PROGRESSION:**

 1. **Connection to Previous**
+    - "By examining the root cause of [tool/concept], I can see..."
+   - "This suggests a fundamental principle that..."
+   - "Analyzing the underlying mechanism reveals..."
    - "Building on my earlier insight about [tool/concept], I now see..."
    - "This relates to our understanding of [tool capability]..."
    - "This adds to our knowledge of [tool application]..."